 function handleOps(PackedUserOperation[] calldata ops, address payable beneficiary);

-The core interface required for an account to have is:
+The core interface required for the Smart Contract Account to have is:

 interface IAccount {